anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.3.3"></a>
 ### 3.3.3.
 Cloud partitioning: Host Aggregates, Availability Zones
-Cloud administrators can partition the hosts within an OpenStack cloud using 2 mechanisms: Host Aggregates and Availability Zones.
+Cloud administrators can partition the hosts within an OpenStack cloud using Host Aggregates and Availability Zones.

 A Host Aggregate is a group of hosts (compute nodes) with specific characteristics and with the same specifications, software and/or hardware properties.
 Example would be a Host Aggregate created for specific hardware or performances.
 The administrator assigns key-value pairs to groups of compute nodes, this information will be used to schedule VMs.
 A host can belong to multiple host aggregates.
 Host Aggregates are not explicitly exposed to tenants.